- Registration entry for subjects

 The purpose of the index is to reflect changes in total wages paid for fixed working hours.
 The base of the wage index is December 1988.
 The base for the breakdown is, however, December 2014.

+The wage index is calculated in two levels.
+In the base level wage changes for paired individuals are calculated for two consecutive months as a Fisher ideal index.
+In the aggregation level a chained Laspeyres index is used to weight the base levels together.
 The weight structure of the index is based on administrative registers.
 The industrial classification used is ÍSAT95 is the Icelandic equivalent to NACE rev.1 classification and the occupational classification is to ÍSTARF95, an Icelandic version of ISCO-88.
 Each economic activity and occupation group is given a weight based on their share in total wages.
-The weights for occupation groups and industries are revised regularly.
-At the elementary level, weighted geometric average of labour unit prices is calculated.
-At the aggregation level, Fisher index formula is used.
+The weights for occupation groups and industries are revised annually.

 1.2 Statistical concepts